 Near Cannon Beach in Clatsop County, Oregon — The American West (Northwest)

 Location.
-45° 55.907′ N, 123° 58.745′ W. Marker is near Cannon Beach, Oregon, in Clatsop County.
-Marker can be reached from Ecola State Park Road, on the right when traveling west.
+45° 54.692′ N, 123° 56.925′ W. Marker is near Cannon Beach, Oregon, in Clatsop County.
+Marker is on Oregon Coast Highway (U.S. 101) near Radar Road, on the right when traveling east.
 Touch for map.
-This marker is in Ecola State Park on the Tillamook Head Trail; access from the Indian Beach parking lot.
 Marker is in this post office area: Cannon Beach OR 97110, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on February 3, 2018.
-This page originally submitted on February 2, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 51 times since then.
-Photos: 1, 2, 3. submitted on February 2, 2018, by Barry Swackhamer of San Jose, California.
+This page was last revised on February 11, 2018.
+It was originally submitted on February 2, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 96 times since then and 10 times this year.
+Photos: 1, 2. submitted on February 2, 2018, by Barry Swackhamer of Brentwood, California.